Minister cannot say if cyber attack on Jaguar Land Rover was state-sponsored

 Jaguar Land Rover (JLR) shut down its systems on August 31 after becoming aware of issues affecting its global operations.

-The UK car manufacturer, owned by India’s Tata Motors, revealed its production and sales had been “severely disrupted”, with factory staff told to work from home.
+The UK car manufacturer, owned by India’s Tata Motors, revealed its production and sales had been “severely disrupted”, with factory staff told to stay at home.

+Factory workers are now being kept on standby until at least Thursday, with the firm updating them on a daily basis over whether to return to site.

+The luxury carmaker has paused production at its factories in Halewood on Merseyside and Solihull in the West Midlands, as well as at its engine manufacturing site in Wolverhampton.

 A group of young hackers, who targeted Marks and Spencer and other British brands, reportedly claimed they were behind the attack.